roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-18 ****** byStoryTeller07© Roger was pleased with himself.
+Roger was pleased with himself.
 Rachael was a friend of his parents and she hadn't recognised him, which was perfect under the circumstances.
 The woman was playing at being a slave in Nathanial's home, and Roger had been asked to look after her.
 Before leaving Nathanial instructed her to obey Roger, and she had certainly played the part well as his slave.
 Rachael gave him a blowjob, followed by a hot sex session on the lounge carpet.

   Rachael was on hands and knees cleaning up the mess they made on the antique Persian rug.
 He lounged back in an easy chair watching her bare ass wiggling seductively.
 She didn't have permission to get dressed yet, so remained naked.
 The older woman was tall with a trim figure, which was kept in good shape with regular exercise.
 Although she was Roger's parents age, she was attractive and would soon have him aroused, even after the earlier intense performance.